sleighsoft/genetic-gaming/README.md

     A combination of two of the above.
 Can be configured in the fitness_function_conf group, where func_a and _b denote the fitness-functions that should be combined and weight_a and _b the factors.
 Total fitness is calculated func_a() * weight_a + func_b() * weight_b
 - 'fastest_path':
-    Divides the path the car travelled ('path') by the time he took to do so.
+    Divides the path the car travelled ('path') by the time he needed to do so.

-If 'aggregate_maps' is set to an value greater than one, the fitness will be calculated by using the sum of the last n rounds instead of only using the last rounds.
+If 'aggregate_maps' is set to an value greater than one, the fitness will be calculated by using the sum of the last n rounds instead of only using the last round.
 This makes sense if the map generator is configured to create a different map in each round.

 ## Map configuration